 Each 750 ml bottle of Everclear (or vodka) fills a mason jar with room to spare for the zest.
 Once mixed with simple syrup, you’ll end up with 1 1/2 quarts in the batch, which you can further sweeten with more syrup if desired.

-I won’t repeat all the detailed directions from this post (do read it first before you move on), as the process is the same no matter which citrus you use, but here are a few key points to keep in mind:
+I won’t repeat all the detailed directions from my original limoncello recipe (do read it first before you move on), as the process is the same no matter what type of citrus you use, but here are a few key points to keep in mind:

 - Use organic, blemish-free citrus, and scrub them clean before zesting